-Standardized tests are just one of the many aspects of your application that we’ll consider as we get to know you and assess your “fit” with Dickinson, but we’ve found that students and families have a number of questions about this one part of the application process.
-The following information is meant to help you address your questions about standardized test scores.
+The following information is meant to address your questions about standardized test scores.
 If you have questions about this or any other part of the application, contact your regional admissions counselor or e-mail us at email@example.com.
 We’re always here to help.

-Dickinson's long-standing test-optional policy provides you with a choice regarding the submission of standardized test scores.
-While many colleges and universities have only recently joined the test-optional movement, Dickinson has made the submission of SAT (Scholastic Assessment Test) or ACT scores optional for admission since 1996.
+Dickinson's long-standing test-optional policy has provided students with a choice regarding the submission of standardized test scores.
+While many colleges and universities have only recently joined the test-optional movement, Dickinson made the submission of SAT (Scholastic Assessment Test) or ACT scores optional for admission in 1994.
 This policy was designed for students who have demonstrated strong abilities in the classroom and who do not believe their standardized test scores accurately reflect their abilities.
-If you choose not to submit test scores, you must indicate so on the Dickinson members page of the Common Application.
-Test score submission is required for all international students applying for admission.

 SAT Score Range (Enrolled Students)